top of page

 This image describes how macroH2A1 alternative splicing affects genome maintenance upon DNA damage.

-In addition to histones and chromatin modulators, non-coding RNAs, their modifications as well as RNA:DNA hybrid structures are emerging as an integral component of the epigenome.
+In addition to histones and chromatin modulators, non-coding RNAs, their modifications as well as RNA:DNA secondary structures are emerging as an integral component of the epigenome.
 We hypothesize that these components provide temporal and spatial control of repair factor function and/or expression.
-We have completed several CRISPR/Cas9 screening efforts to identify novel RNA-based modulators of cancer cell sensitivity to DNA damaging agents and in-depth investigations of validated candidates are ongoing.
+We have completed several CRISPR/Cas9 screening efforts to identify novel RNA/DNA secondary structure-related modulators of cancer cell sensitivity to DNA damaging agents.
+Ongoing efforts focus on the role of G-quadruplexes and R-loops in cancer genome maintenance.

 Philipp Oberdoerffer, Ph.
 D.